Huayna Picchu 64 articles

 • 4) What can you see from the top of Huayna Picchu mountain?

-From the summit you have a panoramic view of Machu Picchu, the Urubamba River and the surrounding mountains covered in vast vegetation.
+From the summit you have a panoramic view of Machu Picchu, the Urubamba River and the surrounding mountains covered by vast vegetation.

 • 5) What are the entry times to Huayna Picchu mountain?